mergesort/TableFlip/README.md

 self.tableView.animateRows(animation: myCoolAnimation)
 ```

 Animations are completely customizable and configurable.
-Tableau provides a few smooth built defaults if you don't want to make your own.
+Tableau provides a few built-in defaults that work nicely out the box, if you don't want to make your own.

 ## Let's look at some examples.